-When a child with SEND is transitioning to another school the SENCO will discuss transition arrangements (both in to school and onwards) with parents, other educational settings and external agencies and plan the most effective transition.
+When a child with SEND is transitioning to another school the SENCO will discuss transition arrangements (both in to school and onwards) with parents/carers, other educational settings and external agencies and plan the most effective transition.
 This could include additional visits, a longer phased introduction, 1:1 support for a time.

-Our arrangements for ensuring the involvement of parents of children with SEN are as follows:
+Our arrangements for ensuring the involvement of parents/carers of children with SEND are as follows:

-The point of contact for all parents/carers of pupils with SEN is the SENCO - Cara Chesters cchesters@victoriaroad.cheshire.sch.uk
+The point of contact for all parents/carers of pupils with SEND is the SENCO - Sue Thompson senco@victoriaroad.cheshire.sch.uk

 Following identification of concerns by a class teacher, the SENCO and class teacher will meet with the pupil's family for a timely discussion.
 This discussion focuses on the desired outcomes for the child and looks at what provision might be necessary to enable the child to reach those outcomes.
-The SENCO will also signpost the parent to any other agencies and sources of advice/support.
-Parents of pupils with SEN have regular meetings with their child's class teacher and the SENCO to review their progress, their need and to plan future provision.
+The SENCO will also signpost the parent/carer to any other agencies and sources of advice/support.
+Parents/carers of pupils with SEND have regular meetings with their child's class teacher and the SENCO to review their progress, their need and to plan future provision.